ironplc/ironplc/README.md

 ## Usage

+There are two components to IronPLC:

-The current state of the project is it checks an IEC 61131-3 library for syntactic and semantic correctness.
-The result is almost guaranteed to be incorrect except for the most basic of libraries.
-You've been warned.
+* `ironplcc`, a "compiler" that checks an IEC 61131-3 library for syntactic and semantic correctness
+* IronPLC Visual Studio Code Extension, an extension for Visual Studio code to work with IEC 61131-3 files and `ironplcc`

-### Install
+### Install the Compiler

 There exists an installer for Windows 10 and later.